-My research focuses on the economics and financing of clean energy in developing countries.
+My research focuses on the economics and impacts of clean energy and climate technology, especially in developing countries.

-Immediately prior to E-IPER I worked with Resources for the Future, a resource economics think tank.
+Immediately prior to E-IPER I worked with Resources for the Future and founded a energy and climate policy consulting firm, Apogee EP.
 Earlier, I was the Executive Director of the Community Office for Resource Efficiency.

-I hold an MPA and certificate in Science, Technology and Environmental Policy from Princeton's Woodrow Wilson School of Public and International Affairs, where I was awarded the David Bradford Prize.
+I received an MPA and certificate in Science, Technology and Environmental Policy from Princeton's School of Public and International Affairs, where I was awarded the David Bradford Prize.
 I graduated summa cum laude from the University of Georgia, where I was a Foundation Fellow.

 Honors & Awards

 TomKat Graduate Fellow in Sustainable Energy, Tomkat Center for Sustainable Energy

 Kimmelman Family Fellow, E-IPER

 MPA, Woodrow Wilson School of Public and International Affairs, Princeton University, Energy and Climate Economics; Science, Technology and Environmental Policy (2014)